ANSSI-FR/MLA/CRYPTO.md

 Sending to multiple recipients is achieved using a two-step process:

 1. For each recipient, a per-recipient Hybrid KEM is done, leading to a per-recipient shared secret
-1. These per-recipient shared secret are derived through HPKE to obtained a key and a nonce
+1. These per-recipient shared secret are derived through HPKE to obtain a key and a nonce
-1. These per-recipient key and nonce is used to decrypt a secret shared by all recipient
+1. These per-recipient key and nonce are used to decrypt a secret shared by all recipients

 This final secret is the one later used as an input to the encryption layer.
-The whole process can be viewed as a KEM encapsulating for multiple recipients.
+The whole process can be viewed as a KEM encapsulation for multiple recipients.

 ## Details